hdlugas/pycompound/README.md

 Some example MGF files one can use to build an LC-MS/MS library can be found from the Global Natural Products Social Molecular Networking (GNPS) databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
 Some example mzML files one can use to build an LC-MS/MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).

 LC-MS/MS and GC-MS reference libraries are available at the Zenodo database ([https://zenodo.org/records/12786324](https://zenodo.org/records/12786324)).
-The reference libraries available in pycompound's GitHub repository are shortened versions of these reference libraries due to GitHub's limited storage.
+The reference libraries available in PyCompound's GitHub repository are shortened versions of these reference libraries due to GitHub's limited storage.

 <a name="run-spec-lib-matching"></a>
 ### 3.2 Run spectral library matching